-We require that volunteers NEVER videotape or photograph children while serving in Children's Ministry.
-Any photographer, assigned by the Children's Ministry staff to take photos or video, will have permission from parents to use identifiable images of children.
+We require that volunteers NEVER videotape or photograph children while serving in the Children's Ministry.
+CLC staff may videotape and photograph as directed by the Children's Ministry Director.
+See posted signs on church door entrances for more information.